 Methods

-The second analytic approach used to understand the association between implementation of COVID-19 prevention strategies and COVID-19 cases utilizes school district COVID-19 guidance and school-level COVID-19 case counts collected from health departments.
+The second analytic approach used to understand the association between implementation of COVID-19 prevention strategies and COVID-19 cases utilizes uses data from school district COVID-19 policies scraped from websites and school-level COVID-19 cases counts collected from health departments.

 As part of the NSCPS, publicly available school district COVID-19 guidance (e.g., policies, reopening plans, prevention guidance) were retrieved from district websites and analyzed to identify prevention strategies that were required or recommended at the district-level.
-In addition, health departments representing all 50 states and the District of Columbia were contacted and invited to provide available school-level COVID-19 case count data for sample schools (N=1,602) for the 2021–2022 school year (See .
+In addition, health departments representing all 50 states and the District of Columbia were contacted and invited to provide available school-level COVID-19 case count data for the NSCPS sample of schools (N=1,602) for the 2021–2022 school year.

 Measures